guilhemmansoux/guilhemmansoux/README.md

 #### :zap: Things I am currently working on:
 - Finish my Energy Economics Master Degree and my engineer diploma
-- Improving my skills in python to better analyze, understand and forecast the electricy prices on the european electricity market
+- Improve my skills in python to better analyze, understand and forecast the electricy prices on the european electricity market

 #### :muscle: Things I am challenging myself with:
 - Work for a electricity trading company